microideax/Open-Dnn/README.md

     *(specify the path of the generated IPs in the build_system_local.tcl) use vivado tcl console to call build_system_local.tcl (either in tcl console or with terminal mode)
 	```
+   >**:pushpin: TIPS:**
+   > - You could also manually build your own accelerator system by taking the system_overview_local.pdf in the Open-Dnn/docs/ folder as a reference.
+   > - Remember to specify the interface latency as 3 for the URAMs in the system.
+   > - Please be aware of the clocks in the system overview.

    - AWS F1

    Before starting this step, please make sure the IPI design examples in the aws-fpga repo could be excuted correctly.
 Follow the IPI design flow provided by it.